 Ghent University – Faculty of Arts & Philosophy (Belgium)

 In September 2017, prof. dr. Klaas Bentein was awarded a Starting Grant by the European Research Council, entitled ‘Everyday Writing in Graeco-Roman and Late Antique Egypt.
 A socio-semiotic study of communicative variation’ (EVWRIT, 2018 – 2023).
-He is now opening three research positions on the project, two at the level of PhD candidate (full-time, four years), and one at the level of Post-doctoral fellow (full-time, four years).
-At a later stage, two more positions will be opened.
+He has already filled three research positions on the project, and is now opening up two more research positions, both at the level of PhD candidate (full-time, four years).

 Documentary texts from Ancient Egypt such as letters, petitions, and contracts have provided a key witness for our knowledge of the administration, education, economy, etc. of Ancient Egypt.
 This project argues that, since the texts represent originals, their external aspects should also be brought into the interpretation: elements such as handwriting, linguistic register or writing material transmit indirect social messages concerning hierarchy, status, and power relations, and can therefore be considered ‘semiotic resources’.
 They have, however, never been the object of systematic study.